tsightler/ring-mqtt/README.md

 Starting with the 4.0.0 release of ring-mqtt, Docker is the recommended installation method, however, standard, non-Docker installation is still fully supported.
 Please skip to the [Standard Install](#standard-install) section for details on this install method.

 ### Docker Install
-For Docker installtion details, please read this section entirely.
+For Docker installation details, please read this section entirely.
 While it is possible to build the image locally from the included Dockerfile, it is recommended to install and update by pulling the official image directly from Docker Hub.
 You can pull the image with the following command:
 ```
 docker pull tsightler/ring-mqtt
 ```